You can change the world!

 “The leader is one who,

 out of discord, harmony…

 "The Advanced Student Leadership (ASL) program has been a part of me for the last number of years.
 The program has been a very important part of my personal and professional life.

 As a Human Resources professional part of my responsibilities is interviewing candidates for vacant positions.
 At times, the need of the organization is to find eager, bright and talented young leaders that will learn, develop and grow.
 These candidates arise from their successful completion of post-secondary education and are generally graduates from the private-sector secondary school system.

-The ASL program at Laval Senior Academy (LSA) directly competes with these private-sector schools and in many cases surpasses them.
+The ASL program directly competes with these private-sector schools and in many cases surpasses them.
 The life-skills that the ASL Alumni have gained provide them with an upper hand in the very competitive post-secondary education system.

-In my private life, I have been a parent-volunteer to this program while my daughter attended LSA (Laval Liberty High School at that time) and even though my daughter graduated a few years ago, I remained part of the ASL family but now as a Consultant/Mentor.
-The life experiences that I have been exposed to though my association with the ASL is beyond words.
+In my private life, I have been a parent-volunteer to this program while my daughter was attending high school, and even though my daughter graduated a few years ago, I remained part of the ASL family but now as a Consultant/Mentor.
+The life experiences that I have been exposed to leadership though my association with the ASL is beyond words.
 To be able to be part of a family of so many great individuals with a common thread (developing our youth to become exceptional leaders) has been, and continues to be, an incredible feeling of accomplishment.
 I am forever grateful to the ASL family."